AODocs-Dev/api-documentation/ao-docs-dev.appspot.com/Guides/10-Key concepts/99-File download test.md

 Basically everything else, including:

-* hotlink/blob link/click on link to get to image directly
+* hotlink/blob link/click on link to get to image directly (regardless if the folder is published as "visible" aka enabled in `navigation.yaml`):
     * relative: [../../dls/api.png as a link](../../dls/api.png "../../dls/api.png as a link")
     * root-relative: [/dls/api.png as a link](/dls/api.png "/dls/api.png as a link")
     * ![direct blob link as an image, minus the blob part: https://api.aodocs-staging.com/31697444-378d-49a9-84a2-393731a1cd68](https://api.aodocs-staging.com/31697444-378d-49a9-84a2-393731a1cd68)